chowned/mldl_rgb-d_da_project/README.md

 # mldl_rgb-d_da_project
 Project for a different implementation of https://github.com/MRLoghmani/relative-rotation for DA on RGB-D pictures.

+For a strong insight in the project, please read "Report.pdf" available in the repository folder.

 To run the code:

 1) create a dataset folder, check check_project.sh to see how to create it